Here are three Christian discipline questions to ask our kids as we seek to guide them when they make wrong choices.

 1. Who are you pleasing, yourself or God?

-I address this question at length in Pointing a Defiant Child to God.
-It’s basically my first question in most situations with my kids.
+I address this question at length in Pointing a Rebellious Child to God.
+It’s basically my first question in most situations with my kids as I seek to administer Christian discipline.
 Truthfully, I have to ask myself this question a lot.
 It’s easy to lose sight of who we are aiming to please and focus on our own wants or desires.

 2. How are you showing love right now?

 This question is often a little more casual than #1.
 It’s a simple reminder to my children that they are commanded to show love to those around them.
 Many times, simply asking this question totally dissolves a petty argument.
 The world may say otherwise, but God says to ALWAYS put others above ourselves.
+Christian discipline points our kids to love others selflessly.
 That means we should always be ready to give up a treasured toy, share that bowl of ice cream, or choose an option that is less than desired because another person chose the one we wanted.

 3. What kind of witness or example are you showing?

-This is the question I would have asked my kids who were fighting in the yard.
-I take this very seriously and I want them to, as well.
+This is the Christian discipline question I would have asked my kids who were fighting in the yard.
+I take this very seriously, and I want them to as well.
 We are called to go and make disciples of all nations.
 That means we need to be witnesses in EVERYTHING we do.
 If the neighbors hear them fighting in the backyard, it’s easy to conclude that Christianity hasn’t made them any different.
 Oh, what a horrible conclusion!

-Of course, it’s important that we don’t miss the purpose behind these questions.
+Of course, it’s important that we don’t miss the purpose behind these Christian discipline questions.
 No condemnation.
 No shame.
-We simply want to help our kids learn to evaluate their choices, not in light of what makes mom and dad happy or in an effort to gain something in life, but in light of what pleases God.
+We simply want to help our kids learn to evaluate their choices, not in light of what makes Mom and Dad happy or in an effort to gain something in life, but in light of what pleases God.

-What do you think?
+What do you think makes Christian discipline unique?
 How do you redirect your children to God in these moments?